naughtius-maximus-8492/wireguard-tunnel-forwarding/README.md

 apt install wireguard iptables iptables-persistent # Wireguard Server
 ```

+**It is also recommended to run these commands as root on the peer and server as this touches many places where root can only access**

 ## Generating Public/Private keys
 On both the client and server, run this command in a dedicated area for your keys.
 For example: